MuhXd/Pfe-Docs/docs/Pfe/Main.md

 ```lua
 Lib.Script.ExitRegion(true,true)
 ```
-> For more examples and detailed information on Camlock function, you can refer to the [lib.ExitRegion documentation](openfloodtest/lib.ExitRegion.md)
+> For more examples and detailed information on ExitRegion function, you can refer to the [lib.ExitRegion documentation](openfloodtest/lib.ExitRegion.md)

 ### Lib.Teleport Example
 - if the _Water1 is in intro teleport to it